ClickHouse/ClickHouse/docs/en/query_language/misc.md

 When `OPTIMIZE` is used with the [ReplicatedMergeTree](../operations/table_engines/replication.md) family of table engines, ClickHouse creates a task for merging and waits for execution on all nodes (if the `replication_alter_partitions_sync` setting is enabled).

 -   If `OPTIMIZE` doesn’t perform a merge for any reason, it doesn’t notify the client.
 To enable notifications, use the [optimize\_throw\_if\_noop](../operations/settings/settings.md#setting-optimize_throw_if_noop) setting.
 -   If you specify a `PARTITION`, only the specified partition is optimized.
 [How to set partition expression](alter.md#alter-how-to-specify-part-expr).
 -   If you specify `FINAL`, optimization is performed even when all the data is already in one part.
 -   If you specify `DEDUPLICATE`, then completely identical rows will be deduplicated (all columns are compared), it makes sense only for the MergeTree engine.

 !!! warning "Warning"
     `OPTIMIZE` can’t fix the “Too many parts” error.

-## RENAME {#misc_operations-rename}
+## RENAME {#misc-operations-rename}

 Renames one or more tables.